Which of the following best describes a key difference between pr... | Channels for Pearson+

 Multiple Choice

-Which of the following best describes a key difference between primary and secondary succession?
+Which of the following best describes a key difference between prokaryotic and eukaryotic cells?

 A